redeclipse/docs/gameplay/Race.md

 ### Tips & strategy

--   Attempt to complete the course as quickly as possible, however don't rush and get killed by at trap as there is a somewhat large respawn timer.
+-   Attempt to complete the course as quickly as possible, however don't rush and get killed by a trap as there is a somewhat large respawn timer.
 -   Turn the player opacity down in settings so your view is not obstructed, you are able to travel through player in this mode.

 ### Mode-specific mutators